Kousseila69/docker-superset-mysql/README.md

 # Git FLOW
 I used the git flow for this project.
 The structure of our repository is the following :
-3 branchs and the remote 'master'
+3 branchs and the remote 'master' an 'main'

 ![image](https://user-images.githubusercontent.com/48882137/155838038-6d7aebed-8ed0-4f23-a62d-8b4e86679983.png)